grantarrowood/DrinksiPhoneApp/Pods/Stripe/README.md

 - Stripe iOS Example (Simple) shows an integration using our prebuilt UI components [Swift]
 - Stripe iOS Example (Custom) shows how to use our low-level methods to accept payments using several different payment methods [Objective-C].

-To build and run the example apps, open `Stripe.xcworkspace` and choose the appropriate scheme.
+To build the example apps, you'll need to first run `./setup.sh`.
+Then, open `Stripe.xcworkspace` and choose the appropriate scheme.

 ### Getting started with the iOS example apps